 Are any sectors experiencing significant M&A activity?

-- these sectors to continue to experience the most overall M&A activity in 2016; and
+- technology, energy, mining and utilities and pharmaceutical/biotechnology to experience the most overall M&A activity in 2017;

-- an increase in smaller spin-off deals, divestitures and general middle market activity.
+- an increase in deal size and volume, divestitures and middle market activity; and

 Are there any proposals for legal reform in your jurisdiction?